 In the headphone outputs you can enable a cross-feed option to bleed a bit of each channel into the other for more realistic and real-world monitoring.
 What else is cool is you can quickly compare your mix in two sets of reference monitors on the fly with the push of a button on this things remote control.
 That's awesome.
 Oh, and you can drop to mono too, which is a classic mixing trick.

 You'll pay the price to play at this level of audio definition and work flow, but this is one of those "buying for life" scenarios.
 You'll never need to upgrade after this.
 Same goes for the next choice below.

-The Benchmark DAC2 HGC is another full-on monitoring control system.
+The Benchmark DAC2 DX is another full-on monitoring control system.
 You can expect all of the features mentioned in the choice above but with some differences in inputs and outputs.
-This beauty offers 5 digital inputs so you can use the DAC.
+This beauty offers 5 digital inputs to use with the DAC.
 These include USB, two optical, and two coaxial (for televisions and consumer stereo systems).
 You have RCA inputs for analog as well if you don't need the DAC at the time.

 You've got your clock for jitter reduction, the ability to cross-feed, switch inputs and outputs for referencing, and even switch polarity if you're encountering phase issues wherever you're sitting.
 What I love about these high-end amps is you can do it all from the remote control too.
 You never even have to lean forward or extend an arm.
 It's the little things!

 Like the Grace m920 above, you're buying for life here and it's worth it if your budget can allow it.
 You'll never need another.